 Patti graduated from Edinburgh College of Art in Performance Costume in 2016.
 Since then she has worked on theatre productions as costume designer and wardrobe coordinator as well as in film and television.

 She is interested in theatre for social justice and have recently been involved with Bristol based charity Many Minds in the creation of Forum Theatre pieces.

 Glasgow Riverside Museum of Transport

 The display of the Galloway coupe car at the Riverside Museum of Transport in Glasgow celebrates the achievements of pioneer engineer, business woman and racing driver Dorothee Pullinger (1894-1986).
-She was a leader in recruiting women into the automotive industry during wartime, and founder of the Women’s Engineering Society in 1919.
+She was leader in recruiting women into the automotive industry during wartime, and founder of the Women’s Engineering Society in 1919.
 In Galloway Motors Ltd, the factory produced her first ever car designed specifically for women.

 It was challenging to tailor the outfit for a mannequin as opposed to a real person and I learnt a great deal about clothing displays for exhibiting purposes.

 Heather Robertson and Neil Johnson-Symington